Home » Cryptocurrency Trading Guide

 Let’s take a look at a practical scenario.
 You can use FA to determine the overall direction of the market over the long term.
 But there is not much help in deciding when to invest using this information.
 This is where TA comes in; you can use TA to time your entry and also use it to know when to exit.

 Additionally, when you want to invest in an asset using TA, you can use FA to determine if the direction you are taking is in line with the market’s long-term outlook.
-Now, you see how important it is to use both techniques rather than using only one of them.
+As you can see, it is important to use both techniques rather than relying only on one of them.

 Types of trading orders